 10. Prevents Common Infections

 Matcha tea is known to prevent common infections.
 This includes viral, fungal and bacterial infections.
 Its antibacterial elements and effect in the body prevent illnesses and diseases including Candida Albicans, hepatitis B and C, Influenza type A and other diseases.
+Sometimes the progression of diseases like hepatitis C isn’t preventable, especially if it isn’t caught early enough.
+That’s why hepatitis testing could be crucial to your health and if you do have it, then health services in your will be able to give you a helping hand to stop the spread of the disease.
 Liver infections, gum disease, infection of the lungs and intestines can be largely prevented by regular consumption of Matcha tea.